International River Committees

 By the end of 2016, more than 8,000 adult salmon had migrated up the Rhine to reproduce.
 This raises hopes that a near stable wild salmon population can be achieved in the Rhine system in the coming years.

-For over 25 years, the German Ministerium für Umwelt, Naturschutz und Verkehr Nordrhein-Westfalen (MUNV), the Bezirksregierung Düsseldorf, the Landesamt für Natur, Umwelt und Verbraucherschutz NRW (LANUV), the Dutch Ministerie van Infrastructuur en Waterstaat, Rijkswaterstaat, the Provincie Gelderland, as well as the waterschappen and Deichverbände on both sides of the border, have been collaborating within the framework of the Dutch-German Working Group on Floods.
+For over 25 years, the Ministerium für Umwelt, Naturschutz und Verkehr of the German federal state Nordrhein-Westfalen, the Bezirksregierung Düsseldorf, the Landesamt für Natur, Umwelt und Verbraucherschutz NRW (LANUV), the Dutch Ministerie van Infrastructuur en Waterstaat, Rijkswaterstaat, the Provincie Gelderland, as well as the waterschappen and Deichverbände on both sides of the border, have been collaborating within the framework of the German-Dutch Working Group on Floods: in Dutch the Duits-Nederlandse werkgroep hoogwater or in German the Deutsch-Niederländische Arbeitsgruppe Hochwasser (D-NL-AG-HW).

 In addition, the working group handles joint public communication, conducts research, and coordinates activities and measures for improved flood protection in the border area.
 It also ensures the coordination of activities and communications in the German-Dutch border region along the Rhine within the framework of the EU Floods Directive.